SA Health e-health infrastructure

 There are 4 area-based Local Health Networks and a Women’s and Children’s Local Health Network in South Australia.

 There are also 2 Primary Health Networks.

 SA Health probably has had for many years one of the most centralised models of public hospital e-health infrastructure of any state, beginning with a metropolitan clinical repository spawned from a renal deployment of OACIS in 2002.
 OACIS provides access to pathology and imaging results across metropolitan public hospitals.

 In 2013, SA Health deployed a suite of patient management and clinical tools, based on Allscripts Sunrise products collectively known as EPAS.
-There are now (may 2016) 3 small hospitals covered by EPAS.
+There are now (may 2016) 3 small hospitals and a medium-sized metropolitan hospital covered by EPAS.
 The EPAS strategy is to deploy a single instance of the suite that will be rolled out progressively to more hospitals until the majority of public hospitals in the state will be supported.

 SA Health has a Digital Strategy of sorts - http://www.sahealth.sa.gov.au/wps/wcm/connect/public+content/sa+health+internet/resources/sa+health+digital+strategy?contentIDR=680425804eecd4409749f79ea2e2f365&useDefaultText=1&useDefaultDesc=1